Analyzing zero-inflated clustered longitudinal ordinal outcomes using GEE-type models with an application to dental fluorosis studies: Analysis of the Iowa Fluoride Study Data

-The dataset includes 606 children with available fluorosis outcomes at one or more of these time points and complete covariate information at age 5, resulting in a total of 21,407 surface zone observations.
+The dataset includes 606 children with available fluorosis outcomes at one or more of these time-points and complete covariate information at age 5, resulting in a total of 21,407 zone observations.
 The cohort consists of 425 children assessed at age 9, 419 at age 13, 341 at age 17, and 253 at age 23.
-The analysis incorporates covariates on categorical variables for tooth location (tooth 7 upper right, lateral incisor as reference; 8 right central; 9 left central; 10 left lateral), tooth zone (I, C, M, or O, with zone I as the reference).
-Additionally, three continuous covariates measure fluoride exposure from home tap water, professional dental fluoride treatments, and all combined fluoride sources.
+The analysis incorporates covariates of categorical variables for tooth location (tooth 7 upper right, lateral incisor as reference; 8 right central; 9 left central; 10 left lateral), and tooth zone (C, M, I, or E, with zone C as the reference).
+Additionally, three continuous covariates measure fluoride exposures from home tap water, professional dental fluoride treatments, and all combined fluoride sources.
 Other predictors considered include patient age at the time of the dental examination, intake of sugary beverages, tooth brushing frequency, and dental visit frequency.
-Further details on these predictors are provided in the Appendix (Section \ref{section:Appendix}).
+Additional details on these predictors are provided in Section S1 of the Supplementary File.